SushantMude/Parkinson-s-Disease-Prediction/README.md

 # Parkinson-s-Disease-Prediction
-This project going to predict if a patient is suffering from Parkinson's disease based on the audio/ voice measures.
+This project is to predict if a patient is suffering from Parkinson's disease based on the audio/ voice measures.
 Title: Parkinsons Disease Data Set

 Abstract: Oxford Parkinson's Disease Detection Dataset